Monthly Archives: March 2011

 We’ve had very good results with this strategy.
 Here are two examples:

-- When we started out 23 years ago, we volunteered to edit a regional newsletter for our professional organization when the position vacated.
+- When we started out, we volunteered to edit a regional newsletter for our professional organization when the position vacated.
 As it was a bit of work, the local leaders were happy to have some new volunteers.

 - In addition to editing the newsletter, one of us needed to attend monthly board meetings.
 What a great way to network!
 When our local power utility had a serious interference problem, one of the board members immediately recommended us.
 Why?
 To her, we were a known and trusted consulting firm.

-- When I moved to Phoenix 15 years ago, the local professional chapter had been inactive for many years.
+- When I moved to Phoenix, the local professional chapter had been inactive for many years.
 A colleague and I decided to reactivate it, and hosted a couple of meetings at a Mexican restaurant –always popular in Arizona.
 We were soon joined by a third “conspirator”, and the chapter was off and running.

-- We are still active fifteen years later.
+- We are still active many years later.
 Not only has this affiliation resulted in several significant projects over the years, but I also made several new friends through our common technical interests.

 The best part of all this is that you can begin doing this today.
 Furthermore, your employer will not be threatened or upset, but will likely be delighted by your initiative.
 And even if you never make the JumpToConsulting, the professional contacts you make through your professional organization will only help your career.